 With so many medications flowing through the average hospital ward, some mistakes are inevitable, says Mark Graber, chief of medicine at the Veterans Administration (VA) Hospital in Northport, New York.
 "Medical care is extremely complex, and giving medications is the most complex thing we do," he says.
 The average patient at the VA hospital takes nine different medications, he says, and the doses and schedules are constantly changing.

 Some hospitals are working to take the errors out of prescriptions.
 Accreditation guidelines for hospitals now mandate patient safety programs include a list of look-alike or sound-alike drugs, as well as a "do not use" list of abbreviations and dose designations for health care providers.
 VA hospitals are helping to lead the way by having patients wear bracelets with bar codes that match up with bar codes on their medications.
 Some other hospitals use computer programs to eliminate the potential for mix-ups in the pharmacy.
 Prescriptions are entered in the computer directly instead of being handwritten.
-At the VA Medical Center in Topeka, Kansas, medical prescription errors dropped 86 percent between 1993 and 2001 after the hospital implemented a bar code system.
+At the VA Medical Center in Topeka, Kansas, medical prescription errors dropped 86 percent in the 8 years after the hospital implemented a bar code system.

-But the majority of hospitals have no such computerized systems in place, and despite the obvious advantages of bar codes and computers, many hospitals still take the old-fashioned approach: The doctor writes the prescription, the pharmacist reads the handwriting (or tries to), and the patient takes the medicine.
+But despite the obvious advantages of bar codes and computers, many hospitals still take the old-fashioned approach: The doctor writes the prescription, the pharmacist reads the handwriting (or tries to), and the patient takes the medicine.
 No alarms go off if the patient gets the wrong drug or the wrong dose.
 Each prescription requires perfect communication -- which sometimes fails to occur -- between the doctors, pharmacists, and nurses.
-In 2004, the US Food and Drug Administration announced a new rule requiring that most prescription drugs and some over-the-counter drugs be labeled with bar codes that clearly identify the medication.
-The FDA estimates that the rule will help prevent nearly 500,000 adverse events and transfusion errors, while saving $93 billion in health costs over 20 years.
+There is an FDA rule, though, that most prescription drugs and some over-the-counter drugs be labeled with bar codes that clearly identify the medication.
 The FDA also wants to improve the reporting procedures for safety problems so that issues affecting public health don't get lost amid the paperwork.

 Right now, vigilance is a patient's best defense.
 "Every patient should know exactly what medications they are on," Graber says.
 If a new medication shows up, if one disappears, or if there's a sudden change in dosages, the patient needs to ask questions.
 "You just have to be as alert as you can," he says.
 "Unfortunately, a lot of people in the hospital aren't in the best position to be alert."